ZakChrom/C1/README.md

 Layout for a "extra chunk": `CCCDDDDD`<br>
 C = Type of the chunk
-    If its 0b00: repeat the previos cell using the D If its 0b01: TODO (prob some sort of compression) If its 0b10: TODO
+    If its 0b00: repeat the previous cell using the D If its 0b01: TODO (prob some sort of compression) If its 0b10: TODO
     If its 0b11: use the data to extend the cell types `(((prevchunk&0b1111)<<4)|(thischunk&0b1111))`<br>